network-quality/goresponsiveness/README.md

 $./networkQuality --help
 ```

-`networkQuality` with the `--help` option will generate the following output:
+`networkQuality` with the `-help` option will generate the following output:

 ```
   -config string